Search for dark matter production in association with bottom quarks and a lepton pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 \subsection{Interpretation in the 2HDM+\texorpdfstring{\Pa}{a} context}

 The results on $\sigma\BR$ are translated into constraints on the parameters of the 2HDM+$\Pa$ model using the benchmark scenario specified in Eq.~\eqref{Eq:BenchmarkChoice}.
 We verified that the effect of the parameter variations is negligible in the kinematic distributions of the signal samples in the probed parameter space.
+A summary of the latest experimental constraints on the 2HDM+$\Pa$ model, obtained from searches targeting a variety of final states, can be found in Refs.~\cite{CMS:2024zqs,ATLAS:2023rvb}.

 Four relevant parameters are simultaneously varied to estimate the dependence of $\sigma\BR$: $m_{\PH}$, $m_{\Pa}$, $\tan\beta$, and $ \sin\theta$.
 The calculations are performed using MG5 and the \textsc{MadWidth}~\cite{Alwall:2014bza} functionality within it.
 Several 2D projections of the constraints are constructed by varying two of the above parameters while keeping the rest fixed to their values in Eq.~\eqref{Eq:BenchmarkChoice}.
 A 2D interpolation procedure is used to obtain the values for mass configurations that are not generated and parameter values for which the cross sections have not been calculated.
 In cases where one of the masses $m_{\PH}$ or $m_{\Pa}$ is fixed, the values $m_{\PH}=800$\GeV and $m_{\Pa}=300$\GeV are chosen.
 For each of these configurations in the 2HDM+a, we delimit regions favored by DM relic density calculations, obtained by assuming a velocity-averaged annihilation cross section to be in the range $\langle \sigma v \rangle =$ (2--4)$\times 10^{-26}\,\mathrm{cm^{3}/s}$.
 Those calculations were done using the \textsc{MadDM} tool~\cite{Backovic:2013dpa}.
 The above interval is constructed by varying the canonical value obtained for the thermally averaged cross section at the time of freeze-out, resulting from the observed DM relic abundance~\cite{Planck:2015fie}.
 This value corresponds to $\langle \sigma v \rangle \approx 3 \times 10^{-26}\,\mathrm{cm^{3}/s}$~\cite{Steigman:2012nb}.
 We then choose to vary it by one third up and down to construct a conservative coverage interval around the central value, similarly as suggested in Ref.~\cite{Tunney:2017yfp}.